 Technically it only computes a hash of your file which might, by its nature, collide with the hash of a totally different file.
-If we assume a perfect hash function (i.e. one that distributes its hash values perfectly even over all possible values), the probability of having a hash-collision is $\frac{1}{2^{160}}$ for the default 160-bit hash.
+If we assume a perfect hash function (i.e. one that distributes its hash values perfectly even over all possible values), the probability of having a hash-collision is $\frac{1}{2^{100}}$ for the default 160-bit hash.
 Of course hash functions are not totally random, so the collision probability is slightly higher.
-Due to the "birthday paradox", collision starts to become a real risk if you have more than about $2^{80}$ files of the same size.
+Due to the "birthday paradox", collision starts to become a real risk if you have more than about 2^{80} files of the same size.

 If you're wary, you might want to make a bit more paranoid than the default.
-By default the blake2b (previously shal was the default) hash algorithm is used, which we consider a good trade-off of speed and accuracy. rmlint's paranoia level can be easily inc/decreased using the -p (--paranoid)/ -P (--less-paranoid) option (which might be given twice each).
+By default the blake2b (previously shal was the default) hash algorithm is used, which we consider a good trade-off of speed and accuracy. rmlint's paranoia level can be adjusted using the -p (--paranoid) switch.